-I didn’t throw an end table.
+I didn’t throw an end table, as Gina describes one meek support-group member doing.
 I threw a bag of apples at the couch.
 And I threw an iPhone charger plug against the wall.
 Screaming.
 Shouting: “I NEED MONEY, not EXCUSES, and I’m not PUTTING MY BABY’S LIFE IN DANGER!”
 I felt like a monster.

 But I’d already lost four babies to miscarriage.
 I wasn’t about to lose another one because my husband couldn’t understand cause-and-effect: if I move too much, the contractions come harder, I lose the baby, and I can’t get her back.
 If the toddler gets hurt, because I can’t move, I can’t undo that.

 In the second ADHD Relationship Roller Coaster plunge, we ask ourselves, “How can anyone not see that this is a problem?”
 We may explode—and then, to our partners and friends, our explosion is the problem.